Denmark–United States relations: Greenland

 Shortly before the purchase of Alaska from the Russian Empire, United States Secretary of State William H. Seward attempted to buy both Greenland and Iceland from Denmark, but was unsuccessful.

 Following World War II, the United States developed a geopolitical interest in Greenland, and in 1946, the United States offered to buy Greenland from Denmark for $100,000,000, but Denmark refused to sell.

-Pituffik Space Base, the US Space Force base and early warning radar at Thule, North Star Bay, Greenland, a Danish self-governing territory serve as a vital link in western defenses.
+Pituffik Space Base - the US Space Force base and early warning radar at Thule, North Star Bay, Greenland (a Danish self-governing territory) - serves as a vital link in western defenses.
 In August 2004, the Danish and Greenland Home Rule governments gave permission for the early warning radar to be updated in connection with a role in the US ballistic missile defense system.
 At the same time, agreements were signed to enhance economic, technical, and environmental cooperation between the United States and Greenland.

 The United States expressed interest in investing in the resource base of Greenland and in tapping hydrocarbons off the Greenlandic coast.
 In August 2019, US President Donald Trump proposed to buy the country, prompting Greenlandic Prime Minister Kim Kielsen to issue the statement, "Greenland is not for sale and cannot be sold, but Greenland is open for trade and cooperation with other countries—including the United States."

 On 10 June 2020, the United States reopened its consulate in Nuuk, Greenland.
 The first US consulate in Nuuk closed in 1953.

 Following his re-election in 2024, Donald Trump posted on Truth Social, prior to taking office, that "For purposes of National Security and Freedom throughout the World, the United States of America feels that the ownership and control of Greenland is an absolute necessity", to which Prime Minister Múte Egede responded in a written comment: "Greenland is ours.
 We are not for sale and will never be for sale.
 We must not lose our long struggle for freedom."
+The US government's insistence on acquiring Greenland has caused diplomatic tensions between the two NATO members.
+It comes as Denmark is reassessing its relations with the United States.
+In its 2025 annual report, the Danish Defence Intelligence Service classified the United States as a potential threat to Denmark's and Europe's national security.
+The report mentions the use of economic weapons, especially tariffs, but also notes that Washington will no longer rule out the possibility of resorting to force, even against one of its partners.